stanislaw/posix-macos-addons/README.md

   the real POSIX equivalents.

 - The code is located in the `src` folder with every port in a subfolder.
-It should be possible to use both full `posix-mac-addons` CMake project and each and every of the sub-folders standalone.
+It should be possible to use both full `posix-macos-addons` CMake project and each and every of the sub-folders standalone.

 ## Contents